 - you have trouble with transport;

-- you prefer for health reasons not to travel
+- you prefer for health reasons not to travel or be in close contact with others.

 If you fit into any of these categories, online recorder lessons are the perfect way to learn.